beginner skills for resume

 Employers who hire new graduates usually look out for the following skills, which show that one is ready to learn and contribute to the organization.
 These are:

-• Problem-Solving Skills: The ability to analyze situations and develop effective solutions.
+• Problem-Solving beginner skills for resume: The ability to analyze situations and develop effective solutions.

 • Teamwork and Collaboration: Working well with others to achieve shared goals.